bendqh1/javascript/digitalwellbeing.md

-Image blocking should be done at the browser level.
+Image blocking should be done at the browser level but I don't know a browser level way to block `alt` attributes of images so I block them with JavaScript in the following script.

+## Digital Well Being

+The following script removes videos, image alts and news websites.

 ```js
 // ==UserScript==